DCC-Lab/RayTracing/tutorial/article.md

 Other example: achromats from EO and Thorlabs can be modelled.

 Optical invariant: the product $n ( y_1 \theta_2 - y_2 \theta_1)$ is a constant.
-Therefore if a component cannot "support" a certain product, then it becomes clear the ray will be blocked.
+Therefore if a component cannot "support" a certain product, then it becomes clear the rays will be blocked.

 ## Apertures

 This section contains a description of apertures, how they are not considered in ABCD formalism but can easily be added and how they lead to **Aperture Stop** and **Field Stop**.
 A section describes the procedure to find the aperture and field stop.

+Explain difference between matrix multiplications and tracing: tracing considers apertures but multiplications do not.
+Tracing is a multi-step procedure involving ABCD matrix multiplications.

 **Chief** and **axial** rays (validate definitions, especially axial or marginal ray?).
 Simple proof to obtain chief and axial ray and that these two rays are sufficient to describe the light through whole system.